 The actual “dream chasing” has been going on longer than 10 years, but right now I’m referring to this blog which is officially 10 years old this month!
 (Cue the confetti!)
-But first things first, if you landed on this page because you were searching about what it truly means to chase your dreams (or how), I thought I’d disclose the fact that I was just sifting through Google the other day searching for the same thing!
+But first things first, if you landed on this page because you were scouring the web for inspiration re: dream chasing, I thought I’d disclose the fact that I was just sifting through Google the other day searching for the same thing!

 High five, dream chaser!
 We’re already more similar than you think.